 Our research is focused on observational astrophysics:

-bodies in the Kuiper belt and the Oort cloud, as well as imaging multiplexer
+characterize small bodies in the Kuiper belt and Oort cloud, imaging multiplexer prototypes, high throughput

 Avishay Gal-Yam, Group Head